dnanad/dnanad/README.md

 </a>

 - 🧑‍💻  I'm a Data Scientist working at the Department für Frauengesundheit, Universitäts-Frauenklinik in Tübingen
-- 📚  I am currently learning AWS essentials and MLOps
+- 📚  I am currently learning AWS essentials and FastAPI
 - 🌍  I'm currently based in Heidelberg, Germany
 - ✉️  You can contact me at [ananddeshpande13@gmail.com](mailto:ananddeshpande13@gmail.com)